RemyMach/operation-kata/README.md

-# 🧰 Simple TypeScript Starter | 2022
+# 🧰  TypeScript Operation kata | 2022

-> We talk about a lot of **advanced Node.js and TypeScript** concepts on [the blog](https://khalilstemmler.com), particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
-However, I received a few emails from readers that were interested in seeing what a basic TypeScript starter project looks like.
-So I've put together just that.

-### Features
+# The Goal

+The goal of this kata is to refactor the code of do-operation service to make it more:

+- readable
-- Minimal
+- maintainable
-- TypeScript v4
+- extensible
-- Testing with Jest
+- testable
-- Linting with Eslint and Prettier
-- Pre-commit hooks with Husky
-- VS Code debugger scripts
-- Local development with Nodemon

-### Scripts
+## Scripts

 #### `npm run start:dev`